yubin1219/text2image_manipulation/README.md

 <br/>

 # Dataset
-- CelebA-HQ 이미지를 encoder4editing을 통해 latent vector로 변환시켜 데이터셋으로 사용
+- CelebA-HQ images are converted into latent vectors through encoder4editing and used as a dataset.
-- CLIP model을 통해 train set과 test set에서 female과 male로 분류하여 사용
+- Through the CLIP model, each image of the train set and test set is classified into female or male and used.

 Dataset | Description